gavinrozzi/grwebsite/content/post/opendatalaw/index.md

   preview_only: true
 math: false
 title: It's time for New Jersey to adopt a state open data law
+summary: Amid the COVID-19 pandemic, many public agencies are failing to adequately share data with the public.
+Given the lack of effectiveness of existing state policy to open up administrative data, this post proposes the development of a new open data law to create a policy mandate for sharing data with the public.
 ---

 In speaking with people about open government and open data issues around New Jersey, I am often asked for my views on the state of access to information.
 In this post, I propose a new vision: It's time for New Jersey to adopt a state open data law and require state & local government to proactively publish certain types of records online.
 This will ultimately serve to create a better experience for both public & private sector data users & reduce the burden of responding to OPRA requests for government by codifying a public policy of data sharing into state law, following other succesful open data laws.